Feb 17, 2023

 Connecticut also had a RON bill on the docket during its 2022 legislative session, but lawmakers failed to vote on it, citing a lack of knowledge surrounding the caveats of the bill.
 In short, too little time and a lack of knowledge surrounding RON's convenience and security benefits got in the way of the law’s passage.
 You can find more insights on RON legislative blockers on our blog.

-Stavvy will continue to work with its industry partners to ensure that the citizens of Connecticut and Massachusetts enjoy the same benefits as consumers in New England.
+Stavvy will continue to work with its industry partners to ensure that the citizens of Connecticut enjoy the same benefits as consumers throughout New England.
 We believe that every homeowner should have the right to choose RON.

 Editor's note: This post has been updated to incorporate recent developments since the blog post was originally published.